-A register (the "Register") is kept at the specified office of the Registrar containing the names and addresses of the holders of the Series E Bonds and particulars of the Series E Bonds held by them and all transfers and redemptions of the Series E Bonds.
+The Issuer will, in respect of the Series E Bonds, cause a register (the "Register") to be kept at the specified office of the Registrar in which will be entered the names and addresses of the holders of the Series E Bonds and particulars of the Series E Bonds held by them and all transfers and redemptions of the Series E Bonds.

 According to Luxembourg company law, the Issuer is obliged to maintain a register of the Series E Bonds at its registered office (the "Issuer Register").
 Ownership in respect of the Series E Bonds (which are in registered form) is, according to Luxembourg company law, established by the relevant registration (inscription) in the Issuer Register.
-The Registrar has undertaken pursuant to the Agency Agreement to notify the Issuer forthwith of any changes made to the

-Register to enable it to update the Issuer Register.
+The Registrar has undertaken pursuant to the Agency Agreement to notify the Issuer forthwith of any changes made to the Register to enable it to update the Issuer Register.
 Accordingly, the registrations in the Register should, in principle, match the recordings in the Issuer Register.
 However, there may be a delay in updating the Issuer Register and discrepancies in recordings cannot be excluded.

-The Terms and Conditions of the Series E Bonds provide that, in the case of discrepancies between the Issuer Register and the Register, the Issuer Register shall prevail.
+The Conditions of the Series E Bonds provide that, in the case of discrepancies between the Issuer Register and the Register, the Issuer Register shall prevail.
 It is generally held that the registrations made in the Issuer Register constitute a means to prove ownership in respect of the Series E Bonds.
 However, Luxembourg case law seems to admit that such registrations in the Issuer Register are not an irrebuttable presumption (présomption irréfragable) of title to the Series E Bonds and other registrations (such as the registrations made in the Register) could also serve as a means to prove ownership.
 It can hence not be excluded that, in the case of discrepancies between the Register and the Issuer Register, a Luxembourg court would rule that the Register prevails over the Issuer Register.
 Certificates representing the Series E Bonds in registered form may be issued but they do not confer title to the Series E Bonds.
 Such certificates would also, in principle, not be conclusive evidence to prove ownership in respect of the Series E Bonds.